rawhasan/wordpress-lemp-server/wordpress-back-up-restore/README.md

 - Zero hardcoded credentials
 - Timestamped, human-readable filenames
 - Works across servers or from local backups
-- Simple, auditable Bash scripts
+- Fully clean restore process (DB and files)
 - Compatible with any LEMP stack using `/sites/<domain>/public` structure

 ---